Alphabetical List of Graduate Programs in Geocognition and Geoscience Education Research: Includes United States, New Zealand, UK, and Canada

 University of South Florida: MS/PhD, Jeff Ryan, H.L.
 (Len) Vacher

-Western Michigan University: MA/PhD, Todd Ellis and Heather Petcovic
+Western Michigan University: MA/PhD, Heather Petcovic

 Western Washington University: MS, Robyn Mieko Dahl, Sue DiBari, Scott Linneman